Buenaventura Durruti: Zaragoza uprising and general strike

-In response to the apparent inevitability of a right-wing electoral victory, the CNT resolved to carry out another insurrection against the forthcoming government.
-Durruti was appointed to a National Revolutionary Committee (NRC), within which he was to organise the insurrection.
+In response to the apparent inevitability of a right-wing electoral victory, members of the CNT resolved to carry out another insurrection against the forthcoming government.
+Durruti convened a National Revolutionary Committee (NRC), which was to organise the insurrection.
 Durruti believed that, although the CNT did not have sufficient time or resources to establish a strong paramilitary force, they ought to carry out an insurrection anyway.
 He said that a revolutionary defeat would be preferable to inactivity or absence from political life during an election, and that an insurrection could send a warning to the incoming government about their revolutionary potential.
-On 12 November, Durruti spoke before a crowd of 100,000 people, at a CNT rally at La Monumental.
+He and his supporters began a campaign to agitate workers in Barcelona for another insurrection.
+On 12 November, Durruti spoke before a crowd of 100,000 people, at a CNT rally at La Monumental, where he declared that the FAI would be the vanguard that brought down the Republic.

 On 16 November, he spoke at a FAI rally at the Palau de les Belles Arts, which attracted more than twice as many attendees than the 45,000-capacity venue could hold.
 Durruti opened that, although he did not possess the oratory skills of Emilio Castelar or Peter Kropotkin, his life spent among working people had made him know how to act.
 He believed that the Republic was destabilised enough that the political system would soon collapse and that social revolution would therefore be inevitable.
 He described how political leaders such as Azaña lacked sufficient popular support to hold rallies, while anarchist rallies attracted numerous and enthusiastic audiences.
+He also condemned moderate socialists, who he believed would never accept an alliance with the anarchists, and called for the victims of the Casas Viejas massacre to be avenged.
 He called for Catalan anarchists to abstain from voting in the election, as he believed no political party represented Spanish workers, and declared that anarchists would be ready to confront the actions of a reactionary government.
 He then rejected claims by bourgeois newspapers that the FAI had been involved in robberies, declaring that the FAI only supported the collective expropriation of property: workers seizing their means of production.
 He also rejected accusations of the FAI forming a dictatorship within the CNT, claiming that only popular assemblies governed the labour movement and accusing moderate syndicalists of abandoning their commitment to anarchist communism.
 Durruti declared that the Spanish anarchist movement was the only anarchist movement in the world that was capable of carrying out revolutionary change, that revolutionaries around the globe expected Spanish workers to lead the start of a world revolution.
 He thus directed workers to stay in their workplaces, where they could respond to any attempt to form a fascist dictatorship by occupying factories and seizing the means of production.
 Durruti invoked a sense of collective responsibility, calling for workers to unite against fascism and struggle for an anarchist revolution.